dataforseo/TypeScriptClient/docs/interfaces/IDomainAnalyticsTechnologiesDomainsByTechnologyLiveRequestInfo.md

 > **`optional`** **categories**: `string`[]

-ids of the target technology categories required field if you don’t specify groups, technology_paths or technologies you can find the full list of technology category ids on this page
+ids of the target technology categories required field if you don’t specify groups, technology_paths, keywords or technologies you can find the full list of technology category ids on this page
 note: you can specify up to 10 technology categories in this array
 example: